-- If a master's student passes a qualifying exam, it may count as a Plan B project and can carry forward as a passed exam if they choose to continue in the doctoral program. - If a master's student does not pass a qualifying exam, it will not be considered as a failed attempt should they continue in the doctoral program.
+- If a Master's student passes a qualifying exam, it may count as a Plan B project and can carry forward as a passed exam if they choose to continue in the doctoral program. - If a Master's student does not pass a qualifying exam, it will not be considered as a failed attempt should they continue in the doctoral program.

 Note that to count the Analysis examination as a Plan B project, a student must also earn elective credit in either MTH 633 or MTH 637.
+Also, a student must have taken MTH 761 and 762 to take the Mathematics Education qualifying exam.